pjfanning/micrometer-pekko/README.md

 "com.github.pjfanning" %% "micrometer-pekko" % "<version>"
 ```

-There is a sample project at https://github.com/pjfanning/micrometer-pekko-sample (a Pekko version will be done soon).
+There is a sample project at https://github.com/pjfanning/micrometer-pekko-sample.

 ## Usage